xcube-dev/xcube/docs/source/cli/xcube_patch.rst

     Usage: xcube patch [OPTIONS] CUBE

-      Patch and consolidate the metadata of a xcube dataset CUBE.
+      Patch and consolidate the metadata of an xcube dataset CUBE.

       CUBE can be either a local filesystem path or a URL.
 It must point to either a Zarr dataset (*.zarr) or a xcube multi-level dataset (*.levels).